May 5, 2007 Articles of

 Miz Julia was the pseudonym for Deborah Jeane Palfrey, the woman at the center

-lawyers calling around town trying to keep their clients' names out of public
+has lawyers calling around town trying to keep their clients' names out of

-view.
-Palfrey, a one-time law student, ran for 13 years what she insists was a
+public view.
+Palfrey, a one-time law student, ran for 13 years what she insists

 prostitutes, and a grand jury indicted her in February on federal racketeering